lukeed/seolint/README.md

-# seo-lint: A robust SEO Linter / Checker for Local HTML Files
+# `seo-lint`: A Robust SEO Linter / Checker for Local HTML Files

-This package offers both a CLI and a library to help you with linting HTML for common SEO issues.
+This package offers both a CLI and a library to help you with linting HTML for over 50 common SEO issues.

 This SEO tool was spun out of [Elder.js'](https://elderguide.com/tech/elderjs/) plugin called [seo-check](https://github.com/Elderjs/plugins/tree/master/packages/seo-check).